As familiar as using HubSpot CRM as an outbound sales tool may be, how do you know if it’s actually serving your sales development needs?

 Because HubSpot is limited in what dedicated outbound sales features it offers, your ability to integrate your sales development playbook and processes is also restricted.
 In short, HubSpot falls short of the mark when it comes to the unique needs of outbound sales teams.

-Bloobirds’ end-to-end sales prospecting platform is specifically customized for B2B SaaS companies and built for the SDR use case.
+Bloobirds’ end-to-end sales prospecting platform is specifically customized for B2B companies and built for the SDR use case.
 It provides the tools and granular metrics you need to ensure that your outbound sales strategy is being properly executed, and you’re achieving the growth you work so hard for.

 Ready to get started?
 Get a free 30-minute product demo today.